jagi/meteor-astronomy/_includes/v2/key_concepts/validation/generating_errors.md

 As you can see, we have access to some parameters when using the `resolveError` method.
 In our example we used `name` and `param` and composed error message using them.
 Remember to always return an error message.
 Beside two mentioned params there are more to work with.

+- `className` - a class name of a document being validated,
 - `doc` - a document being validated,
 - `name` - a field name being validated,
 - `nestedName` - a nested field name being validate,